-Unions: SAG Eligible, ACTRA
+Unions: ACTRA, SAG Eligible

 Kate is happiest when she is finding new ways to master her craft.
 Even with Bachelor degrees in Kinesiology and Education under her belt, she remains a dedicated, lifelong student constantly seeking opportunities to learn new skills and collaborate with other artists.
 She is grateful for her many mentors and thrives on being a part of a strong, cooperative and forward thinking artistic community.

 She is an active volunteer and speaker in her community and abroad.
 An advocate for following dreams, she recently did her first TED Talk, called “Chasing Dreams and Beginning Again” which has connected her with many incredible people internationally who are doing the same.
-She was partnered with Gamers for Sandy Hook, a charity which raised money for the PTA of Sandy Hook Elementary School and teamed up with the OSPCA for their National Cupcake Day fundraiser which raised money for SPCA’s and Humane Societies across Canada.
+She was partnered with Gamers for Sandy Hook, a charity that raised money for the PTA of Sandy Hook Elementary School and she has teamed up with the OSPCA for their National Cupcake Day fundraiser which raised money for SPCA’s and Humane Societies across Canada.
 Other charities she supports are the Breast Cancer Foundation, Habitat for Humanity and the Bytown Association for Rescued Kanines.
 She is also the creator and host of a non-profit, charity cooking series, A Jock’s Guide, which donates 100% of proceeds going towards her charity of choice, KidSport Ontario.
 A Jock’s Guide has recently featured on Daytime Ottawa and Daytime Toronto.
-Please click here for more information about these causes.